kasuken/vscode-taskdeck/README.md

    - Toggle Favorite
    - Quick access from tree view

+### New: Send to Taskbar

+- **Pin any task to the VS Code status bar (taskbar) for one-click access!**
+- Use the new **pin icon** (📌) inline action in the TaskDeck tree view to send a task to the taskbar, just like the run (▶️) and favorite (★) icons.
+- Pinned tasks appear as buttons in the VS Code status bar.
+Click to run instantly.
+- Right-click a task or use the inline pin icon to toggle pin/unpin.
+- Pinned tasks persist across VS Code sessions.

 ## Usage

 1. Click the TaskDeck icon in the Activity Bar to open the side panel
 2. Browse tasks organized by Favorites, Recent, and All Tasks
+3. Use the **inline icons** next to each task:
+   - ▶️ Run Task
+   - ★ Toggle Favorite
+   - 📌 Send to Taskbar
+4. Pinned tasks appear as buttons in the VS Code status bar (bottom left)
-3. Click any task to run it immediately
+5. Click a status bar button to run the task instantly
-4. Right-click tasks for context menu options
+6. Right-click tasks for context menu options
-5. Use the filter icon to search for specific tasks
+7. Use the filter icon to search for specific tasks
-6. Use Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and type "TaskDeck" to access all commands
+8. Use Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and type "TaskDeck" to access all commands

 ## Commands